marvande/epfl-ada-2019-data-analysis/data/README.md

-#Data:
+# Data:
 Contains all data needed in the code.
+In your folder you should have a folder with the dataset from online.